Loading NuWatt Energy...

 Cancel anytime

 Subscribe to a local MA solar farm and receive credits on your Eversource bill.
 No credit check, no long-term commitment required.
 Especially relevant for Cambridge residents in condo buildings and multi-family housing.
+Learn more in our MA community solar guide.

-Net Zero Action Plan — targeting zero emissions
+Net Zero Action Plan — targeting zero emissions citywide

 Green Building Ordinance: new construction must be solar-ready

-Streamlined solar permitting for residential
+Streamlined solar permitting for residential installations

-Cambridge Community Electricity: green electricity options
+Cambridge Community Electricity: greener default supply

 Energy efficiency programs for existing homes